Competition law and gambling market design

 Share on email

-Gambling presents complex legal and economic questions; I analyze how competition law shapes market entry, consumer protection and your choices, and I explain regulatory tools you must consider to assess fair competition and sustainable industry practices.
+This powerful guide analyzes how competition law shapes market entry, consumer protection, and your choices, outlining the regulatory tools you must consider to assess fair competition law and sustainable industry practices in the gambling market.

 Theoretical Framework of Gambling Market Regulation